HomePhilosophy

 chrysippus bust

-Chrysippus, ca. 3rd century BC, via The British Museum
+Chrysippus, c.
+3rd century BCE.
+Source: British Museum

 It is the doctrine of indifference that is probably responsible for Stoicism’s reputation as harsh and pitiless.
 If only virtue is good, that means that health, pleasure, and even the welfare of our loved ones should be regarded with indifference.
 Yet Stoic indifference to external things is more complex than it seems.
-Although the ancient Cynics influenced the Stoic doctrine of virtue — Zeno even studied under Crates the Cynic before founding his own school — the Stoic doctrine is distinct from the Cynic doctrine.
+Although the ancient Cynics influenced the Stoic doctrine of virtue, and Zeno even studied under Crates the Cynic before founding his own school, the Stoic doctrine is distinct from the Cynic doctrine.

 The Cynics thought that only virtue was good, and all other so-called goods ought to be scorned and actively avoided.
 The best life was a rigidly austere life of poverty and extreme asceticism.
-Stoicism, on the other hand, says that we should not scorn externals, but regard them with indifference.
+Stoicism, on the other hand, was a more practical philosophy.
+It says that we should not scorn externals, but regard them with indifference.
 The demands of virtue still require that we take care of ourselves and others, and the Stoics believe that such things can be choice-worthy without also being taken as ultimate ends.

 Alexander Diogenes drawing

-Alexander the Great Meeting Diogenes, ca. 1580-1650, via The Metropolitan Museum of Art, New York
+Alexander the Great Meeting Diogenes, c.
+1580-1650.
+Source: Metropolitan Museum of Art, New York

-I think that this is best illustrated by the “archer metaphor.”
-This was a favorite metaphor of many Stoics.
+The “archer metaphor” was a favorite metaphor of many Stoics.
 A good archer does all that he can to hit his target.
 But once he lets go of the bowstring, it is no longer in his power to ensure that the arrow hits the target.
 A sudden gust of wind could blow the arrow off its course, or something could intercept the arrow before it hits the target.
-Nevertheless, the archer is a good archer, because he did everything in his power to hit the target.
+Nevertheless, the archer is a good archer because he did everything in his power to hit the target.
 If being a good archer is defined by one’s success at hitting the target, then whoever is good or bad is left up to chance.
-External factors which the archer has no control over can thwart his goal.
+External factors that the archer has no control over can thwart his goal.

 Diogenes drawing

-Diogenes Searching for an Honest Man, by Giovanni Benedetto, ca. 1645-1647, via The Metropolitan Museum of Art, New York
+Diogenes Searching for an Honest Man, by Giovanni Benedetto, c.
+1645-1647.
+Source: Metropolitan Museum of Art, New York

 But why not just accept the grim possibility that the world is not set up with our welfare in mind?
 It seems plausible, as Aristotle thinks, that the good life requires some good luck.
 The Stoics refuse to accept this, because they believe that the world is providentially ordered by God to be as good as possible.